 Description

-For environmental health professionals - the people who protect their community’s air, water, and food - communicating the right information to their community members can be challenging.
+For public health professionals, communicating the right information to their community members can be challenging.
 And without an understanding of the key concepts and strategies that define effective communication, many professionals don’t know where to start.

 Learning Objectives